 The K-Style Hub is an extremely useful attraction that may be unknown to many international tourists!
-This one-stop complex has information to meet all tourists' needs, from a tourist information center to various experience zones, exhibition halls and even sales of local specialty products!
+This one-stop complex has information to meet all tourists' needs, from a tourist information center to various experience zones and exhibition halls!
 The hub is spread out over four levels, with the Tourist Information Center found on the second floor, Korean Culinary Culture Exhibition Hall and Korean Cuisine Culture Center on the third and fourth floors respectively, and the Regional Tourism Experience Hall on the fifth floor.
 Although each floor has its own range of fun experiences to enjoy, there are eight experiences that you cannot miss!
-Following our guide, you will lose yourself in the hidden charms of K-Style Hub!
+Following our guide, you will lose yourself in the charms of K-Style Hub!

 The Tourist Information Center (TIC) found on the second floor offers a wide range of useful travel information and services to tourists visiting Korea; it also serves as a great resting place for travelers who need a short break while sightseeing around the city.
 Visitors can ease their travel fatigue while reading up on Korea tourism through the broad selection of tour-related brochures, guide books and maps provided.

 In addition to travel brochures and maps on Seoul’s attractions, travel information on attractions and festivals in other regions is also widely available.
 If you have trouble finding what you need, the staff at the tourist information desk are ready to attend to all travel inquiries.